lorenzozanolin/garbledCircuit/README.md

 The structure of the src folder is the following:

--   `MAKEFILE`: contain the commands to be executed.
+-   `MAKEFILE`: contains the commands to be executed.

 -   `circuit/add.json`: contains the circuit of the 8-bit sum.